 A felony charge can also prevent admittance to college as schools look for role model students without criminal records.
 In addition, if you are not a natural U.S. citizen, you could face deportation as a result.

 You will lose your right to bear arms and own a weapon of any kind as you will not pass a background check from a gun dealer.
 You may also have an issue finding adequate housing as employers refrain from accepting your application based on your past history.
 This could make it difficult to find suitable living arrangements that are up to your standard.

 You have a lot to lose with a felony charge on your record.
 That is why it is important to speak to a Little Rock DUI lawyer about your options.
 They can advise you on what course of action they can take with your DWI case and give you the best opportunity to reduce the amount of jail time you serve.
 An Arkansas DUI lawyer can provide you the answers to your questions about your DWI arrest and walk you through the court process that you will endure in the near future.
 They will help to limit your penalties and guide you through the complex process of your court hearing for sentencing.

 Consult with a Little Rock DUI Lawyer Today About Your Case

 When arrested for driving while under the influence, you need a Little Rock DWI lawyer that can help.
-The DUI attorneys at Denton & Zachary can advise you on your legal rights and help you get the minimum penalties in your DWI case.
+The DUI attorneys at Arkansas Lawyer can advise you on your legal rights and help you get the minimum penalties in your DWI case.
 A DUI lawyer will fight for your rights in court and get you the justice you deserve.
 The first step is to contact us for a consultation.